JulliannaG/Board_games_database/README.md

 WHERE
 categories.category_id = @requested_category_id;

-Select board games that are available for partcicular SET @requested_player_count = 5;
+Select board games that are available for partcicular number of players:

+SET @requested_player_count = 5;
 SELECT
 bg.title AS "Tytuł",